Three Degrees Festival

 · Walking Down The Street Gamelan for under 5s and their families

-· Bring your old T-shirts and cotton bags and screen print your own sustainable festival merchandise with Molly Bland
+· Bring your old T-shirts and cotton bags and screen print your own sustainable Three Degrees Festival merchandise with Molly Bland

-· Young peoples dance performance from Ludus Dance
+· Young peoples dance performance and workshops from Ludus Dance

 · Making recycled bookmarks from fabric with Friends of Lancaster Library